Noxob/couchbase-demo-todoapp/README.md

 **Containerize:**

 In order to containerize you need to run `createdockerimages.txt` line by line.
 This will create a container containing both couchbase server and our backend.

+**If you make any changes in `./couchbase-docker-image/configure-server.sh` you can run `./dos2unix.exe ./couchbase-docker-image/configure-server.sh` to prevent any formatting errors from occuring within the container.**